Winter Blanket Drive

-Each year, in the lead up to winter, we will be running a blanket drive for the next 2 months.
+Each year, in the lead up to winter, we will be running a blanket drive until September.
 We are looking for blankets (old or new), or a tax deductible donation towards our waterproof blankets, thanks to our partnership with Go Sublimation.

-We can collect from you, or you can drop off at one of our 3 designated collection points in Claremont, Century City and Bellville.
+We can collect from you, or you can drop off at one of our many designated Donation Boxes located around Cape Town.

 Every little bit helps!!

 CASH DONATIONS TOWARDS WATERPROOF BLANKETS

 Call 2 Care have partnered with Go Sublimation, based in Somerset West, to produce waterproof blankets.
 As per the image, the red side is waterproof and can be laid down on wet surfaces or can be wrapped around your body with the waterproof side out so that you are protected from the rain.
 They are so nice and warm and this is going to be so appreciated by those vulnerable to the upcoming cold and rain, this winter.
 The production process also includes employing women from underserved communities for the cutting, stitching and sewing of the blankets - a major win to further sustainability of this initiative.
 Each blanket costs only R210 and each donation is validated with a section SARS 18A donation receipt.

 DROP OFF BLANKETS AND CLOTHES AT OUR COLLECTION SITES

 We have collection points based in and around Cape Town, in Claremont, Bellville and the CBD.

 If you work in a clothing or textiles company, and have left over material or off-cuts to spare, or the skills and machinery to make blankets from the office or at home.